eduardojaime/COMP2068JavaScriptFrameworks/lesson05/README.md

 # Instructions

-### Part 1 Create and Configure a Mongo database
+### Part 1 Creating and Configuring a Mongo database
 - Go to Mongo Cloud Atlas and Sign up for an account
-- Install MongoDB Compass
     - Create cluster
     - Set up access via Security > DB Access
     - Set up IP Whitelist > Security > Network Access
         - Add 0.0.0.0/0 to allow all IP addresses
     - Check cluster is running
     - Check collections
         - List of collections must be empty
     - Click on Connect, select Compass to get the connection string needed for the project
+- Install MongoDB Compass tool
 - Open Compass and connect
     - Create a new DB
     - Set default collection as Projects

-### Part 2 Create a Project Tracker Application
+### Part 2 Creating a Project Tracker Application
 - Use Express Generator to create a new app using scaffolding
     - Create a new folder using the command line
     - Run command: